student-t/iOSChess/README.md

 ![ioschess]

-iOSChess was built over the course of a 3 days because I wanted a fun project to work on while I taught myself React Native and ES6 Syntax.
+iOSChess was built over the course of 3 days because I wanted a fun project to work on while I taught myself React Native and ES6 Syntax.

 ## How To Run
 Because I don't have a developer account with Apple yet, I cannot put iOSChess in the App Store.
 However, you can run iOSChess on OS X or on your iOS device by doing the following: